ysharplanguage/FastJsonParser/README.md

 Performance
 -----------

-Following in the table below: a few figures, the outcome *average numbers* (only) that I obtain from the tests provided here, along with a few remarks.
+Following in the table below: a few figures, the outcome *average numbers* (only) that I obtain from the tests provided here.

 Consistently enough, I also obtain similar performance ratios for the same 4 parsers/deserializers when compared one-to-one, after I adapt (for this JsonParser doesn't provide object-to-JSON text *serialization*) and I run "the burning monk's" simple speed tester for JSON, which can be found at: